ExitoLab/docker_c_plus_plus_github_action_azure_app_service_example/README.md

-# Build a C++ Pipeline with Docker, GitHub Actions, ACR and Azure Web App
+# Build a C++ Pipeline with Docker, GitHub Actions, ACR and Azure App Service

 This project demonstrates creating a robust CI/CD pipeline for a C++ application using Docker, GitHub Actions, and Azure Container Registry (ACR) and Azure App Service.